Peter-E-Lenz/mgrslib/README.md

 ## Introduction

-[MGRS (Military Grid Reference System)](https://en.wikipedia.org/wiki/MGRS) is a system originally created by [NATO](https://en.wikipedia.org/wiki/NATO)  for [ gridifying ](http://earth-info.nga.mil/GandG/coordsys/grids/universal_grid_system.html) location data anywhere on earth by assigning every location to a tesselating set of grids, with each grid having a unqiue semantic string identifier.
-Beyond its military applications MGRS is also very useful for data scientsists working with spatial data for a number of jobs:
+[MGRS (Military Grid Reference System)](https://en.wikipedia.org/wiki/MGRS) is a system originally created by [NATO](https://en.wikipedia.org/wiki/NATO)  for [ gridifying ](http://earth-info.nga.mil/GandG/coordsys/grids/universal_grid_system.html) location data anywhere on earth by assigning every location to a tessellating set of grids, with each grid having a unique semantic string identifier.
+Beyond its military applications MGRS is also very useful for data scientists working with spatial data for a number of jobs:
 * dimensionality reduction
 * featurization
 * key-value stores